george123wright/Portfolio/README.md

   8. Higher year on year Gross Margin $\Rightarrow$ + 1
   9. Higher Asset Turnover Ratio year on year Growth $\Rightarrow$ + 1

-  I adapt this in the following way
+  I have adapted this in the following way:

   - Negative Return on Assets $\Rightarrow$- 1
   - Return on Assets > Industry Average $\Rightarrow$ + 1